thesis/hubot-even-better-help/README.md

 hubot> Hiya!
 Want to ask me a question?
 Just type `hubot help`
 ```

-hubot-better-help accomplishes all this by re-implementing the parsing logic of Hubot.
+hubot-even-better-help accomplishes all this by re-implementing the parsing logic of Hubot.
 Normally Hubot parses
-the header files of scripts and then combines all the commands in one array.  hubot-better-help instead maintains
+the header files of scripts and then combines all the commands in one array.  hubot-even-better-help instead maintains
 an associative array of module names to commands, and combines them on the fly.
 This allows to to reduce a lot of
 noise when you start including a significant number of modules, or those modules like "hubot-memes" which have a lot
 of commands.